wezhunter/ESP32_LinuxCNC_MotionController_RealTime/README.md

 The hardware is connected to LinuxCNC via Ethernet.<br>
 The controller operates in position mode at low speed and at higher speeds in velocity mode.<br>

+### NOTE - 28th Feb 2024
+There is a work in progress release which is currently being worked on offline due to the nature of rapid development and size of changes.
+The new release adds smooth motion on ramp up, ESP32-S2 & S3 USB support and many bug fixes.
+It's advised to wait until that is released before experimenting with this

 ### Credits
 * Credit goes to Juhász Zoltán for his original great work and concept for the HAL2UDP components using W5500 SPI ethernet and software-based Step generation on ESP32.